5 Reasons Why Your iPhone is Slow (And How to Fix it!)

 How to Fix it:

 The good news about storage space dilemmas is that they’re relatively easy to fix, and your iPhone can get back to regularly scheduled programming pretty quickly.
 Your first course of action should be finding exactly what is taking up all that space.
 To access your storage usage data, go to ‘Settings’ > ‘General’ > ‘Usage’ > and finally ‘Manage Storage’.
 This should give you a list of all your storage stealers, going from most storage used to least.
 From here, you have two options: Either start deleting photos (admit it, some of them probably shouldn’t be there anyway), or you can flaunt what your half eaten apple gave you and use that iCloud storage!
-Apple’s iCloud lets you store and backup files so you can free some space from your phone.
+Apple’s iCloud lets you store and backup files so you can free some space from your phone and you will still be able to go and edit all those pdf files using the sodapdf editor.
+Rather than using any editor which might leads to lost of data while making PDF editable, which is not an easy task.
+Another method which is highly used by the people is to Convert PDF to Word, in few steps your file is ready to edit in word.
 Wondering how much space you need?
 A good rule of them is to leave around 10% of your device’s total storage capacity free.
 For example, if you have a 16 gigabyte storage capacity, try to leave around 1.5 gigabytes of storage unused for optimal performance.

 2. Outdated Software